dhavalsoneji/Test/README.md

 <h4>Add this three meta-data tag to your AndroidManifest.xml file.</h4>

+1) Storage url:
-1) you can find storage url from "firebase console --> storage".
+   you can find storage url from "firebase console --> storage".

     ```xml
     <meta-data